-The Waterfront Project (WFP) is a 501(c)(3) private, nonprofit organization dedicated to assisting Hudson County’s economically disadvantaged individuals and families – the working poor, seniors, veterans, and people with disabilities – by providing information, advice, and pro bono legal representation, working to ensure fair and equal access to the New Jersey civil justice system.
+The Waterfront Project (WFP) is a 501(c)(3) nonprofit organization dedicated to assisting Hudson County’s economically disadvantaged people – the working poor, seniors, veterans, and those living with disabilities – by providing information, advice, and pro bono legal representation to address their civil legal issues and concerns.

 WFP has its roots in the waterfront city of Hoboken in Hudson County, New Jersey where Monsignor Robert Meyer (affectionately known as “Father Bob”), pastor at The Catholic Community of Saints Peter and Paul saw the development of high-rises, brownstones, and condos in stark contrast with a growing homeless population.
 Father Bob is educated in theology (degrees from the Pontifical Gregorian University and Lateran University in Rome) and in canon law (degree from The Catholic University in Washington DC) but it was through his civil law degree from Seton Hall University that he answered a new call of the Holy Spirit.